To learn more about the resources and services offered by the VRC, explore the links to your left

 Located in the VRC, this room is for photographing small to medium 2-D and 3-D works.
 Use is restricted to Art and Art History faculty and students.
 Studio instructors who wish to incorporate a portfolio requirement into their syllabi should contact email@example.com in advance to discuss logistics.

 - Users must be trained prior to or during the first reservation.
+You will receive instructions on how much time to allot for your reservation depending on what and how much you are photographing.

 - A Buff OneCard is required for all users.